 Which data elements should be consistent between a claims file submission and the APM file submission?

-Payors should report an Encrypted Enrollee’s Identifier (E002 in APCD Eligibility File), Enrollee Year and Month of Birth (E004 in APCD Eligibility File), and Enrollee Sex (E005 in APCD Eligibility File) in worksheet “B1.
-Billing Provider Membership” for each provider group/APM contract combination reported in worksheets “A1.
-Financial” and “A2.
-Financial – Episodes”.
+Payors should report an Encrypted Enrollee’s Identifier (E002 in APCD Eligibility File), Enrollee Year and Month of Birth (E004 in APCD Eligibility File), and Enrollee Sex (E005 in APCD Eligibility File) in worksheet “B. Billing Provider Membership” for each provider group/APM contract combination reported in Worksheet “A.2 Financial”.
 These data elements will be used by MHCC to determine performance on a set of select quality measures as defined in the APM Data Submission Manual.

-Note: If a member is in more than one APM arrangement, the member’s information must be submitted for each provider/HCP-LAN arrangement.
+Note: If a member is in more than one APM arrangement, the member’s information should only be submitted for the arrangement in the Payment Category and Subcategory combination that is furthest along the continuum of financial and provider risk.
+A member may be included twice in the B. Billing Provider Membership if they are also in an episode-based arrangement denoted by Expanded Framework Payment Subcategories C1-C4.

-Example: Individual with a primary care physician participating in an accountable care organization that has a shared savings contract with the payor and is also attributed to a population-based cancer care treatment bundle with another provider.
-Their total spend would be attributed to the shared savings provider in the HCP-LAN category furthest along the continuum of financial and provider risk in worksheet “A1.
-Financial” and the spend associated with their cancer care treatment would be attributed to the population-based clinical bundled payment to the provider and be reported in the “A2.
-Financial – Episode” worksheet.
+Example: Individual with a primary care physician participating in an accountable care organization that has a shared savings contract with the payor and is also attributed to an episode-based cancer care treatment shared savings program with another provider.
+Their total spend would be attributed to the shared savings provider in the Payment Category and Payment Subcategory furthest along the continuum of financial and provider risk in worksheet “A.2 Financial” and the spend associated with their cancer care treatment would be attributed to the episode-based Payment Subcategory with the other provider and be reported in the “A.2 Financial” worksheet.
+The member would be included twice in “B. Billing Provider Membership” worksheet.

 How should member months be reported in the APM File?

-Member months should always be reported for APM contracts, defined as HCP-LAN Category 2A, 2B, 2C, 3A, 3B, 4B and 4C in worksheet “A1.
-Financial”.

-In worksheet “A2.
-Financial – Episodes”, Maryland (and Non-Maryland, if the submitter chooses to provide this information) Resident Number of Episodes should be submitted with the associated APM contract for all episode-based payment arrangements categorized as HCP-LAN Category 4A.
+Member months should always be reported for APM contracts, defined by Expanded Framework Payment Category and Payment Subcategory in the worksheet “A.1 Summary” and “A.2 Financial”.
+Maryland Resident and Non-Resident Number of Episodes should be submitted with the associated APM contract for all episode-based payment arrangements categorized as Payment Subcategories C1-C4.

-Total Unduplicated Member Months should be reported for all HCP-LAN categories, including fee-for-service only contracts, category 1, for all contracts in the “D. Summary” worksheet.
+Total Unduplicated Member Months should be reported for all Payment Categories and Payment Subcategories, including fee-for-service only contracts, category 1, for all contracts in the “A.1 Summary” worksheet.